 - a.
 Implement a System under the control of CA or Delegated Third Party that continuously monitors, detects, and alerts personnel to any modification to Certificate Systems, Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems unless the modification has been authorized through a change management process.
 The CA or Delegated Third Party shall respond to the alert and initiate a plan of action within at most twenty-four (24) hours. - b.
-Identify those Certificate Systems under the control of CA or Delegated Third Party Trusted Roles capable of monitoring and logging system activity and enable those systems to continuously monitor and log system activity; - c.
+Identify those Certificate Systems under the control of CA or Delegated Third Party Trusted Roles capable of monitoring and logging system activity, and enable those systems to log and continuously monitor the events specified in Section 5.4.1(3) of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates; - c.
 Implement automated mechanisms under the control of CA or Delegated Third Party Trusted Roles to process logged system activity and alert personnel, using notices provided to multiple destinations, of possible Critical Security Events; - d.
 Require Trusted Role personnel to follow up on alerts of possible Critical Security Events; - e.
 Monitor the integrity of the logging processes for application and system logs through continuous automated monitoring and alerting or through a human review to ensure that logging and log-integrity functions are effective.
 Alternatively, if a human review is utilized and the system is online, the process must be performed at least once every 31 days. - f.
 Monitor the archival and retention of logs to ensure that logs are retained for the appropriate amount of time in accordance with the disclosed business practices and applicable legislation. - g.
 If continuous automated monitoring and alerting is utilized to satisfy sections 1.h. or 3.e. of these Requirements, respond to the alert and initiate a plan of action within at most twenty-four (24) hours.